Your essential car washing guide

 It's a revolutionary type of cleaner that utilises a chemical reaction with metal oxide/brake dust that changes its state to a water-soluble complex, for easy removal with a hose.
 With no scrubbing it will do about 80% of the cleaning job for you on really dusty, grime caked wheels, close to 99% if used weekly on a daily driver.
 It's pH balanced, no acid or caustic ingredients, so it is safe for all wheels including painted, alloy, anodised, chromed, clear coated, powder coated, aluminium, stainless, billet - the list goes on!!

 The simple version on using it is that you spray it on, brush it around, wait for it to go red/ purple and then hose it off with a pressure washer or a strong jet of water.
 It's well worth reading the in depth How To Use article in our guides on using the Wheely Clean.
 This way you'll get the most of this great Aussie made product.

 It's wash time with the two bucket method

-Get your two 15 litre Wash and Rinse buckets as well as Grit Guards in each one; Fill the Rinse bucket up first with fresh water, then The Wash bucket to the ¾ full mark with water.
+Get your two 15 litre Wash and Rinse buckets, check to make sure they are clean inside, wipe them out if they are not.
+Place our Great Barrier Thingys in the base of each bucket; fill the Rinse bucket right up first with fresh water, then the Wash bucket to the ¾ full mark with water.
 Now add the correct dosage of shampoo as on the product label, which is just one capful for all our washes.
 You add to the bucket when the water level is ¾ full, so you won't get a huge head of suds and very little water!
 Your aim is to get a nice layer of suds, about 10cm worth, so they sit just above the rim of your bucket.
 Be sure to rinse the washes cap clean in the wash water as well, so you can be sure to get the full dose.